 One of the most challenging components is going to be obtaining information about employer-sponsored plans.
 The DOL expects firms to make “diligent and prudent efforts” to acquire information about the existing plan and to provide a “full explanation” of the significance of the information to the client.
 If clients are unwilling or unable to provide the information and it is not otherwise readily available, firms are allowed to make a “reasonable estimation of expenses, asset values, risk, and returns based on publicly available information.”
 In such cases firms can rely on sources such as the employer’s most recent Form 5500, or they can use estimations based on reliable benchmarks on typical fees and expenses for the type and size of plan at issue.
 There are a number of vendors that can help in this regard.
 If using such an estimation, it will be important to document and explain the assumptions that were used and the limitations of the assumptions.

 Firms will also be expected to monitor for compliance with the requirements of the PTE.
 Firms can use manual forms and disclosures, but that will make monitoring difficult.
 There are a number of vendors that have effective tools for guiding firms through the assessment process, documenting the assessment and providing the required disclosures to clients.
 Using such a system can make monitoring for compliance much easier.

-As you can see, there will be a lot to do in preparation of the July 1st compliance date.
+As you can see, there will be a lot to do.
 Oyster’s professionals can help you prepare your procedures, train of your staff and conduct an assessment of available tools and vendors.
 We can also assist in conducting the required annual retrospective review.
 Click here for more information about how Oyster can provide your firm with additional compliance support.